MaNicolas/AmazonHats/README.md

 - Firefox browser version 86.0 (64-bit)
 - Eclipse IDE

-I am using a Maven project structure with TestNG plugin to run my tests.
-The design pattern is Page Object Model.
 You will find 3 test suites XML files under "src\test\resources\TestSuites":
 - AutomationExerciseTestSuite.xml (which basically run my test on Chrome and Firefox in parallel using parameters)
 - WithCsvTestSuite.xml (The same but using a CSV file present in "src\test\resources\dataproviders")